On Classifying Continuous Constraint Satisfaction Problems: Introduction

-Let us now discuss further implications of our results and some potential future research directions. \begin{itemize} \item We want to point out that addition and \convex constraints alone seem not to be sufficient to establish \ER-completeness, as convex programs are \textit{believed} to be polynomial time solvable.
-See~\cite{pataki2021exponential} for an in-depth discussion.
+\paragraph{Promise Problems.} A \textit{promise problem} is defined as an algorithmic problem where the instances are restricted to those which satisfy a certain condition.
+In other words, we \textit{guarantee} that the condition holds.

+In \Cref{thm:Equality}, we gave a promise on the problem instance.
+Namely, we guarantee that the solution set will be contained in a box of a certain size.
+It is not very common that promises are formulated in this way.
+However, promise problems are very common and in particular, they can also be treated as decision problems.
+A prime example is the independent set problem on planar graphs (\maxIndPlanar ). \maxIndPlanar is known to be \NP-complete and it is also a promise problem.
+The main difference is that we can check whether a graph is planar in polynomial time.
+However, even if planarity was undecidable the \NP-completeness of \maxIndPlanar would still be valid.

+In our scenario, generally, it is not straightforward to verify the promise that the value of each variable lies within the range $[-\delta,\delta]$.
+This makes our result a bit unusual.
+However, it is relatively straightforward to enforce that all solutions are in the desired range.
+This follows in two steps.
+In the first step, we employ a known lemma from the real algebraic geometry literature, which ensures that some solutions must be inside a large ball.
+Thereafter, we replace each variable by a scaled copy of itself.
+This will require some small adaption of the constraints.
+We can then enforce $-\delta\leq x \leq \delta$, by the constraints ($s = x + \delta $ and $s\geq 0$) as well as ($t + x= \delta $ and $t\geq 0$) without changing the truth value of the instance.

-\item When we allow formulas in the first order theory of the reals, it is easier to describe arbitrary semi-algebraic sets, even when only allowing a single non-linear constraint.
-For example, if we allow a single convex constraint $D = \set{(x,y) \in \R^2}{x^2 + y^2 \leq 1}$, then the following formula described the upper half of the boundary of the disk, given by $\set{(x, y) \in \R^2}{x^2 + y^2 = 1 \land y \geq 0}$:
+\paragraph{First-order Theory of the Reals.} With the full first-order theory of the reals it is easier than with CCSPs to define all semi-algebraic sets.
+Specifically, we can define non-convex sets using only convex constraints, as follows.
+If we allow a single convex constraint $D = \set{(x,y) \in \R^2}{x^2 + y^2 \leq 1}$, then the following formula $\varphi$ describes the upper half of the boundary of the disk, given by $\set{(x, y) \in \R^2}{x^2 + y^2 = 1 \land y \geq 0}$: